zodiac-signs-in-japanese

 Why Learn the Japanese Zodiac?

 Of course, learning the zodiac signs is a fun way to learn a few Japanese words for animals.
-But there’s a bit more value to be gained:
+But there’s a bit more to it than that:

-• The zodiac finds a home with the plethora of superstitions present in Japanese culture.
-The year 1966 saw a staggering decline in Japan’s childbirth rate due to the “curse” of 丙午 (ひのえうま), the “fire horse.”
+• They help you understand superstitions in Japanese culture.
+For example, it was believed that the year 1966 saw a staggering decline in Japan’s childbirth rate due to the “curse” of the 丙午 (ひのえうま) — Fire Horse.

 • Notable zodiac-related ceremonies are still practiced today.
-The 還暦 (かんれき) ceremony is held when one reaches 60 years of age, as that marks the end of one zodiac cycle and the beginning a “new cycle” in that individual’s life.
+For instance, the 還暦 (かんれき) ceremony is held when one reaches 60 years of age, as that marks the end of one zodiac cycle and the beginning of a “new cycle” in that individual’s life.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.